-Microsoft has taken legal action this week to shut down the command-and-control network of the Waledac botnet, a notorious spambot that produces an estimated 1.5 billion spam messages daily,
+Microsoft has taken legal action this week to shut down the command-and-control network of the Waledac botnet, a notorious spambot that produces an estimated 1.5 billion spam messages daily, pushed out by hundreds of thousands of infected PCs worldwide.

 A federal judge in the U.S. District Court of Eastern Virginia granted Microsoft's request to cut off 273 domain names believed to be controlling the Waledac botnet.
 The software giant issued its complaint against 27 unnamed "JohnDoe" defendants believed to be the bot herders.
 It requested domain name registry VeriSign Inc. to get the .com registered domains shut down.